 Alphonse AviTabile has worked with bees for 50 years, and has conducted and continues to do bee research.
 He has been published in the American Bee Journal six times; three times in 2015 and three times in 2016.

 Raghdaa Barmo recently graduated the University of Connecticut with a degree in Computer Science.
 She was born in Damascus, Syria.
-She aspires to spread awareness about the Arabic culture and language in general, but is especially excited for the opportunity to do so in an academic setting.
+She aspires to spread awareness about the cultures of the Middle East about Islam, but is especially excited for the opportunity to do so in an academic setting.
 Raghdaa is trilingual and a practicing Muslim.